Why Folklore? And Why is it important to Me?

 And why is it important to me?

-Sounded simple enough questions, only once you start to strip away the obvious you quite quickly get down to things not so simple, or indeed nice to face.
-This is the first time I've written about this, and it all starts off innocent enough.
+Sounds a simple enough question, only once you start to strip away the obvious you quite quickly get down to things not quite so simple.
+Nor indeed, nice to face.
+This is the first time I've written about this, and it starts innocent enough.

 So on and so forth.